-1. Accrual accounting gives you more control over your income than cash can
+1. Accrual accounting gives you more control over your income than cash

 Waiting to “get paid” is frustrating.
 Choosing the cash method leaves you at the mercy of your customers and vendors who operate on different schedules, making it hard to expect when each payment will be reflected in your accounts.

-With accrual accounting you account for this income as you earn it instead of waiting to receive the actual funds.
+With accrual accounting, you account for this income as you earn it instead of waiting to receive the actual funds.
 This forces you to see where you aren’t hitting expectations you’ve planned for and spot issues in collections and other profit centers that cash just can’t provide.

 2. The cash method makes it hard to plan ahead

 Your accounting can be your business’ secret weapon when done correctly and provide the insight into your business that no other process can.
-However, because the cash method doesn’t let you recognize your income until you receive it, it’s difficult to plan future income may or may not be coming your way.
+However, because the cash method doesn’t let you recognize your income until you receive it, it’s difficult to plan future income that may or may not be coming your way.
 This makes it easy to slip up and lose track of things like settling your accounts receivable or recognizing interest income, and these oversights can add up.
 It’s almost like you’re living paycheck to paycheck.
 Because timing is unpredictable you’ll have limited foresight into what that paycheck will be or when your bills will be deducted.
 Not exactly ideal.

 The only foolproof way to ensure you’re catching these bookkeeping blunders is to use accrual/GAAP accounting instead.
-This way you can record your transactions as they happen so they are visible in your reporting giving you the insight to plan your business’ next steps.
+This way you can record your transactions as they happen so they are visible in your reporting giving you the insight to plan your business’s next steps.

 3. The cash accounting method can stifle your business growth